ubccr/xdmod/docs/configuration.md

 - The base XDMoD software and any desired XDMoD submodules have been installed following the [Installation Guide](install.md).
-- MariaDB server is configured following the instructions below and is running.
+- The MariaDB server is configured per the instructions below and is running.

 MariaDB Configuration
 ---------------------